jest-community/vscode-jest/README.md

 For detailed releases and migration help, please see [releases](https://github.com/jest-community/vscode-jest/releases).

+## How To?
-## How to use the extension?
+### How to set up the jest command?

-This extension should work out of the box for [common jest environments](#common-jest-env).
-Users should see test status indicators in test file editors and Jest stats in the StatusBar, for example.
-However, for more sophisticated projects or people who prefer different look-and-feel/behaviors, customization via [settings](#customization) might be needed.

-Most features in this extension should be pretty straight forward without much configuration.
-But in case you want to change the default behavior or encountered some difficulty with the extension, please checkout the following how-to and troubleshooting guides.

----
-<a id="common-jest-env">**common jest environments**</a>:
+The extension starts jest on behave of the user, therefore a valid Jest command is the minimal required info.

+- default jest command
-This extension can automatically start the jest process without any custom configuration when
+  <a id="default-jest-command"></a>This extension can automatically start the jest process without any custom configuration if:

-* we find Jest installed in the workspace: `node_modules/.bin/jest`
+  - it finds Jest installed in the workspace: `node_modules/.bin/jest`
-* we find the workspace has been bootstrapped with create-react-app:
+  - it finds the workspace has been bootstrapped with create-react-app: `node_modules/react-scripts/node_modules/.bin/jest` or `node_modules/react-native-scripts`
-  - `node_modules/react-scripts/node_modules/.bin/jest` or
-  - `node_modules/react-native-scripts`
+- custom jest command

----

-### How to get it set up?

-This extension runs on top of your Jest installation.
-Upon starting, it has the expectation that the Jest environment is properly set up, i.e. jest can be executed in VS Code's terminal.

-Out of the box, this extension should work for most simple/standard jest and react projects (see [common jest environments](#common-jest-env)).
-However, if you have a more sophisticated project or custom jest command, the extension might not be able to start the jest process automatically.
-In such case you can use the [jest.jestCommandLine](#jestCommandLine) to customize the extension.
-In v4 and on, a [setup wizard](setup-wizard.md) can be used to configure the essential settings for the extension.

-Feel free to checkout the complete list of available [custom settings](#customization).
+  - if no default jest command is found, the extension will fail unless a custom jest command is configured.
+  - user can set custom jest command with [jest.jestCommandLine](#jestcommandline) setting, for example  `"jest.jestCommandLine": "yarn test"` .
+  - or to use the [Setup Wizard](setup-wizard.md) via command `"Jest: Setup Extension (Beta)"`.

 ### How to trigger the test run?